In this tutorial, we perform enrichment analysis (using TORUS) using GWAS summary statistics and functional annotations.

 Enrichment analysis

+For binary annotations, we could use the function prepare_torus_input_files() to create a SNP annotation file and a z-score file as TORUS inputs.
+The function takes the processed GWAS summary statistics obtained from the data preparation tutorial, and binary annotation files.
 The annotation files should be in .bed format, and contain the columns “chr”, “start”, “end”.
 Chromosomes should be just the numbers (no “chr”).

 annotation_bed_files <- list.files(path = system.file('extdata', 'test_bed_dir', package='mapgen'),